 Also note that the model assumes that Hungary was a closed economy both before and after the change in its borders.
-Given that the territory of the country shrinked, the more restrictive of these two assumptions is the one that assumes autarky after 1920.
-Continuing trade with the locations that had previously been part of Hungary could have mattered for how much trade was lost as a result of the border change, and hence could bias my estimates of real income losses upwards.
-This is, however, not a large concern, given the historical evidence on little trade over the 1920s between Hungary and its neighbors (Section 2.1).
+Given that the territory of the country shrank, the more restrictive of these two assumptions is the one that assumes autarky after 1920.
+Continuing trade with the locations that had previously been part of Hungary could have mattered for how much trade was lost as a result of the border change and hence, could bias my estimates of real income losses upward.
+This is, however, not a large concern, given the historical evidence on little trade over the 1920s between Hungary and its neighbors (Section IA).

-4.4 Choosing the values of structural parameters φ , ψ and σ
+D. Choosing the Values of Structural Parameters φ , ψ , and σ

 To calculate shipping costs, I need to choose the values of shipping cost elasticities φ and ψ .
 I match φ to evidence on shipping costs.
 The 1910 Yearbook of the Hungarian Statistical Office reports average prices of the three main products imported through the port of Fiume (now Rijeka, Croatia) both in Fiume and in Budapest.
-Wheat was 25% more expensive in Budapest than in Fiume, coffee was 15% more expensive, and rice was 8% more expensive.
-With $\phi = 3.51 \cdot 10^{-4}$, shipping costs between the geographic centers of Fiume and Budapest are equal to 16.2%, which corresponds to the average of the above three numbers.
+Wheat was 25 percent more expensive in Budapest than in Fiume, coffee was 15 percent more expensive, and rice was 8 percent more expensive.
+With $\phi = 3.51 \cdot 10^{-4}$, shipping costs between the geographic centers of Fiume and Budapest are equal to 16.2 percent, which corresponds to the average of the three numbers above.

 I choose the value of ψ such that the model matches the standard deviation of the population of settlements above 2,000 inhabitants in 1910.
-Since the population density gradient around trading places is strictly increasing in shipping costs $\varsigma(\cdot, \cdot)$ - see equation (6) -, the standard deviation is strictly increasing in ψ in the model.
+Since the population density gradient around trading places is strictly increasing in shipping costs $\varsigma(\cdot, \cdot)$ -see equation (6)-the standard deviation is strictly increasing in ψ in the model.
 This implies that the parameter is identified.
 The procedure pins down a value of $\psi = 1.02 \cdot 10^{-1}$.

 Finally, I choose the value of structural parameter σ based on the fact that the elasticity of trade with respect to variable costs is $1 - \sigma$ in the model.
-Following Simonovska and Waugh (2014), I set the value of this elasticity to negative four, which implies $\sigma = 5$.
+Following Simonovska and Waugh (2014), I set the value of this elasticity to -4, which implies $\sigma = 5$.